sws121-logo/twitter-sentiment-analysis/README.md

 ```

 ## Conclusion
 This project provides a comprehensive framework for analyzing sentiments in tweets.
 By cleaning the data, classifying sentiments, and visualizing the results, users can gain valuable insights into public opinion and trends.
-Further enhancements can include model development for automated sentiment prediction and more advanced NLP techniques.